Comment on page

 1.2 When recorded through the member’s presence in the Foundation’s monthly Council meetings, or

-Legal Council plays a central role in publishing, advancing and promoting Foundation's advocacy of its guiding principles.
-Therefore, a vote of confidence may be scheduled to register attendance of the Legal Council members.
+Legal Council plays a central role in publishing, advancing and promoting the Foundation's advocacy of its guiding principles.
+Therefore, a vote of confidence may be scheduled to register the attendance of the Legal Council members.

 2. The Legal Council members may choose to meet the Executive Council or other members through an electronic meeting, in addition to the monthly Council meetings, to contribute to their roles and responsibilities.

-3. Legal Council can convene an electronic meeting, inviting all the Open Council members or all the Foundation's members, to conduct an independent legal audit and review of the Foundation’s initiatives.
+3. The Legal Council can convene an electronic meeting, inviting all the Open Council members or all the Foundation's members, to conduct an independent legal audit and review of the Foundation’s initiatives.